plantar fasciitis heel pain.jpg

 What is plantar fasciitis?

 The plantar fascia is a band of tough fibre on the bottom of your foot.
 It runs from your toes to your heel and forms the arch of your foot.
 Plantar fasciitis is an acute painful condition that happens when the plantar fascia tissue gets injured and inflamed.
 This makes your heel hurt when you walk.
 The pain is usually worse when you get out of bed in the morning or when you walk after sitting for a long time.
 Walking barefoot, running, or walking upstairs may make the pain worse.
 Plantar fasciopathy is the name of the condition when is becomes more chronic.
 This is due to the fact the inflammation (itis) is no longer present, but the ligament tissue has broken down causing longer term chronic painful symptoms, very similar to the ones found in the acute stage.
+Plantar fasciitis can be a pesky condition, with symptoms lasting from anything between a few week to 12 months.

 Who gets plantar fasciitis?